marcusmchale/algrow/README.md

 # AlGrow
-View in [Github Pages](https://marcusmchale.github.io/algrow/) to include the embedded video, or directly on [GitHub](https://github.com/marcusmchale/algrow/) for simple markdown display.
+View in [Github Pages](https://marcusmchale.github.io/algrow/) to see the embedded demonstration video, or directly on [GitHub](https://github.com/marcusmchale/algrow/) for simple markdown display.

 - Alpha-hull colour boundary in segmentation of multiplexed plant and algal images for growth rate analysis.

-<video src="https://github.com/marcusmchale/algrow/releases/latest/download/tutorial.mov" controls="controls" style="max-width: 1080px;"></video>

 Algrow is a software tool for automated image annotation, segmentation and analysis.
 It was developed by [Dr Marcus McHale](https://github.com/marcusmchale)